Brian Tyler Cohen

-Brian Tyler Cohen (born January 12, 1989) is an American progressive YouTuber, podcast host, author, political commentator, and MSNBC contributor.
+Brian Tyler Cohen (born January 12, 1989) is an American journalist, progressive podcast host, political commentator, and YouTuber.
 His political podcast is No Lie with Brian Tyler Cohen.
 On his YouTube channel, he interviews political figures, reports on politics, and live-streams events, including debates and election results.
-As of November 2025, his channel had more than 4.88 million subscribers and has received more than 4.4 billion views.
+As of February 2026, his channel had more than 5.01 million subscribers and has received more than 4.79 billion views.

-On February 25, 2022, Cohen became the first YouTube creator/podcaster to interview U.S. president Joe Biden.
+On February 25, 2022, Cohen became the first YouTube creator/podcaster to interview the 46th president of the United States, Joe Biden.
+He interviewed the 44th president, Barack Obama, in February 2026.

 Early life and education

-In 2011, Cohen graduated from Lehigh University in Bethlehem, Pennsylvania, with a BS degree in business and economics and a BA degree in English.
+Cohen is a 2011 graduate of Lehigh University in Bethlehem, Pennsylvania, with a BS degree in business and economics and a BA degree in English.
 He addressed the graduating class of 2011 as its class president.

 Career

 Cohen acted in a handful of film and television roles from 2012 to 2016.
 In October 2018, he started posting political content on his YouTube channel, which primarily covers national politics.
 In June 2020, he started his first podcast, No Lie, during the midst of the COVID-19 pandemic.
-Cohen has since created multiple shows on his channel, co-hosting Democracy Watch with voting rights lawyer and Democracy Docket founder Marc Elias and The Legal Breakdown with former federal prosecutor Glenn Kirschner.
+Cohen has since created multiple shows on his channel, co-hosting Democracy Watch with voting rights attorney and Democracy Docket founder Marc Elias and The Legal Breakdown with former federal prosecutor Glenn Kirschner.

 In addition to hosting podcasts and creating YouTube videos, Cohen has been a speaker at Netroots Nation, Collision and Web Summit in Lisbon.
 He had been an occasional contributor to The Huffington Post prior to launching his show.
-Cohen has worked for the website Occupy Democrats as a writer and on-camera host.
-On June 22, 2023, MSNBC announced that Cohen would be joining the network as a political contributor.
+On June 22, 2023, MS NOW (formerly MSNBC) announced that Cohen would be joining the network as a political contributor.
 He made his national television debut as an MSNBC contributor on The ReidOut on July 20, 2023.

+In 2026 he garnered the Webby Award for News and Politics.

 Cohen is the co-founder of Chorus Creator Incubator Program, a program launched in the wake of the 2024 presidential election to build a progressive creator's ecosystem.

 Cohen is critical of mainstream media, citing the fact that most Americans now rely on new media rather than television news.
-He has criticized the Democratic Party for what he perceived as an overreliance on mainstream media and argued that podcasts and YouTube shows reach wider audiences.
+He has criticized the Democratic Party for what he perceived as an overreliance on mainstream media, arguing that podcasts and YouTube shows now reach wider audiences.